utkarshverma8uv/Product-Attribute-Extraction/README.md

 ### 1. Text Extraction Notebook
 This notebook focuses on extracting text from images using OCR techniques.
 The extracted text is preprocessed and cleaned for further use.
 Key steps include:
+- Random sampling of the training dataset.
 - Applying OCR to images.
-- Cleaning and filtering the text using regular expressions.
-- Preparing the data for the fine-tuning process.

 ### 2. Fine-Tuning Notebook
 This notebook is dedicated to fine-tuning BART and ByT5 models for extracting product attributes like weight, height, and volume from the preprocessed text.
 Key steps include:
+- Cleaning and filtering the text using regular expressions.
+- Preparing the data for the fine-tuning process.
 - Preprocessing and tokenizing the dataset.
 - Modifying the attention mechanism for the ByT5 model.
 - Fine-tuning both models and evaluating their performance using metrics like BLEU, BERT, and Exact Match scores.